-In Conjunction with our findings that we are seeing drawdown of downstream EFA, these results support our hypothesis that mead acid can act an indicator of EFA deficiency even when C18 EFA are present.
-This study is unique as far as we know in that it looks not at a total EFA deficit, but an imbalance between n-6, and n-3 fatty acids and an enrichment of LA.
+We observed a drawdown of downstream EFA in our fish, which supports our hypothesis that mead acid can act biomarker of EFA deficiency even when C18 EFA are present.
+This study is unique as far as we know in that it looks not at a total EFA deficit, but an imbalance between n-6 and n-3 fatty acids and an enrichment of LA.
 Mead acid levels were shown to increased significantly in a diet that was highly imbalanced but not technically EFA deficient (Figure 3).
 Mead acid had consistent negative correlations with swim performance (Ucrit) within all fish considered and specifically within the CO fed treatments.
-Mead acids lack of correlation with fish fed the FO diet, is not surprising and suggests that although mead acid was detected in those fish it is not above a required threshold for physiological impacts.
+Mead acids did not correlate with fish fed the FO diet, which is not surprising and suggests that although mead acid was detected in those fish it is not above a required threshold for physiological impacts.

 These findings that dietary decreases in available long-chain EFA have detrimental impacts on the swimming capabilities of zebrafish build on a body of literature showing that decreases in availability of quality prey sources will have detrimental impacts on fish (figure 4).
 The fact that the changes within the fatty acid composition of these fish were significant within two weeks of a diet shift indicates that even short term, seasonal alterations in prey availability, such as mistiming in phenology or cyanobacteria blooms could have consequences of survival or foraging success in the near future.
 As climate change and habitat degradation continues and there are shifts in aquatic primary producer community as well as altered environmental stressors on those producers we can expect to see shifts in the fatty acid profile of available food.
-On such example is increases in lake temperature, which can leads to less desirable species such as cyanobacteria also decreases the physiological need for PUFA in primary producers as well as consumers.
+One such example is increases in lake temperature, which can lead to less desirable species such as cyanobacteria also decreases the physiological need for PUFA in primary producers as well as consumers.
 These compounding impacts will lead to energetic and nutritional constraints that are currently not thoroughly considered in the context of the potential impacts of climate change on organism health and community interactions.

-The use of zebrafish as a means to test ecological hypotheses allows for us to both better understand the potential impacts of fatty acid shifts and to also evaluate the potential implications for climate change and eutrophiucation on wild fish populations which face these stresses as a result of climate change and land use shifts.
+The use of zebrafish as a means to test ecological hypotheses allows for us to both better understand the potential impacts of fatty acid shifts and to also evaluate the potential implications for climate change and eutrophication on wild fish populations which face these stresses as a result of climate change and land use shifts.

 Acknowledgements